 People travel to Africa to see extraordinary animals – lions, leopards, and elephants.
-What can be overlooked is the spectacular birds of the African savanna.
+What can be overlooked are the spectacular birds seen on safari.
 Watching the flight of the colorful lilac-breasted roller can be as enjoyable for bird lovers as watching elephants at a watering hole.

 What birds to expect on safari varies with the parks you visit and the time of year you are traveling.
 Most migratory birds begin arriving in Eastern and Southern Africa beginning in April, but this is also the rainy season with many camps closed until June.
 The dry season – late June to October – is better for wildlife viewing, and you’ll still see a lot of birds on safari.
 Choose the best travel time and safari destinations for you.

 No matter where you go, and whether you plan to focus on birdwatching on safari or not, you will see many wonderful, new-to-you, species!
 We recorded 100 life birds on our first safari, and almost 50 on our second.